 On my list of potential blog topics for the future, the career of Len Wein was near the top.
 It started with this simple question: Who was the best writer of traditional/mainstream superheroes from the 1970s through the mid-80s?
 Now I have stated in the past that I think Steve Gerber was the best writer of the Bronze Age, but his work was entirely idiosyncratic, non-traditional, and there was never a point when he was the regular writer of any of the mainstream superhero titles.
-(Unless you consider Defenders mainstream—even so, that would be the one and only title.)
+(Unless you consider Defenders mainstream—even so, that would be the one and only title.
+And I’m not counting Daredevil as that was very early in Gerber’s career and he was still in the process of finding his muse at that point.)
 So who does that leave us?

 I actually loved much of Gerry Conway’s work during this time—which sounds surprising, I’m sure, since I was very critical of his killing off Gwen Stacy.
 But outside of some of his more impulsive creative decisions when he was first starting out at Marvel, he did a lot of stuff I really enjoyed later in the decade and into the 80s.
 (Particularly his DC stuff.)